pingcap/docs/dashboard/dashboard-ops-deploy.md

 > **Warning:**
 >
-> If you change the instance to run TiDB Dashboard, the local data stored in the previous TiDB Dashboard instance will be lost, including the traffic visualization history and search history.
+> If you change the instance to run TiDB Dashboard, the local data stored in the previous TiDB Dashboard instance will be lost, including the Key Visualize history and search history.

 ## Disable TiDB Dashboard

-If a started cluster is deployed using TiUP, use the `tiup ctl pd` command to disable TiDB Dashboard on all PD instances (replace `127.0.0.1:2379` with the IP and port of any PD instance):
+For a running cluster deployed using TiUP, use the `tiup ctl pd` command to disable TiDB Dashboard on all PD instances (replace `127.0.0.1:2379` with the IP and port of any PD instance):

 {{< copyable "shell-regular" >}}